-Development of SMCs for depletion of interconnected surface water is based on the only shallow well and associated streamflow data available in the Basin.
+Development of sustainable management criteria for depletion of interconnected surface water is based on the only shallow well and associated streamflow data available in the Basin.
 Figure 3-3 shows the monitoring features concentrated along the lower Soquel Creek where the closest municipal pumping center occurs to surface water.
-From these data and other studies, it is understood that late summer streamflow in the mainstem of Soquel Creek between its forks and the USGS streamflow gage is influenced by many other factors in addition to contributions by groundwater.
+From these data and other studies, it is understood that late summer streamflow in the mainstem of Soguel Creek between its forks and the USGS streamflow gauge is influenced by many other factors in addition to contributions by groundwater.
 Annual rainfall, flows from the upper Soquel Creek watershed outside of the Basin, temperature and evapotranspiration individually have a much greater measurable influence on streamflow than groundwater pumping.
-For this reach of Soguel Creek, it has been concluded over several years of monitoring that there is not a direct measurable depletion of surface water flows from municipal pumping.
+For this reach of Soguel Creek, it has been concluded over several years of monitoring that there is not a direct measurable depletion of surface water flow correlated with municipal pumping.
 There are, however, indications that there is an indirect influence where shallow groundwater levels mimic deeper regional groundwater level trends, which have been influenced by municipal pumping.
 As these observations are made from a few wells on the lower Soquel Creek only, further study as part of GSP implementation will revise the current understanding.
-This might necessitate a future change in the SMC for this sustainability indicator.
+This might necessitate a future change in the sustainable management criteria for this sustainability indicator.